 Varnish thickness: 10-15 microns.

-Do not varnish "bleed" (varnished objects must not extend into the bleed area) or on creases – varnish may crack, especially on larger elements.
-An exception is small elements, where cracks are barely visible.
+Do not varnish "bleed" (varnished objects must not extend into the bleed area) or on creases – the varnish may crack, especially on larger elements.
+The exception is small elements, where cracks are barely visible.

-Avoid varnishing in the same places on the front and back to prevent varnish imprinting, sticking of sheets, and cutting problems.
+It is prohibited to varnish in the same places on the front and back to prevent varnish imprinting, sticking of sheets, and cutting issues.

 Single-sided varnishing only.